tolees/lego/content/B01KJENN0U-com.md

 ℹ️:

-- Iconic architecture set measures over 5-inch high, 11-inch wide and 3-inch deep 468 pieces This great London gift is perfect for adults and for boys and girls ages 12 and older
-- Build a detailed model of the London skyline, complete with 5 iconic landmarks This building set is sure to delight kids and adults alike as they recreate the famous London sites with cool model buildings and more
-- The LEGO Architecture Skyline Collection opens a window to the most incredible cityscapes from around the globe LEGO Architecture models are compatible with all LEGO construction sets for creative building
-- London model features the National Gallery, Nelson’s Column, London Eye, Big Ben and Tower Bridge Includes collectible booklet containing information about the design, architecture and history of the famous landmarks
+- Features the National Gallery, Nelsons Column, London Eye, Big Ben (the Elizabeth Tower) and Tower Bridge^The included booklet contains information about the designer, architecture and history of each building, as well as historical facts about London and its architectural heritage^LEGO.
+Architecture celebrates the world of architecture through the medium of the LEGO brick, and is developed for all with an interest in travel, design, architecture and history^Recreate the worlds most beautiful
-- This architectural model kit of the London skyline was developed for all with an interest in travel, architecture, building, culture, history, or design After you build the model, display it in your home or office for some great London décor

 [🛒 Buy it!!](https://www.amazon.com/dp/B01KJENN0U/?tag=tolees-20)